 - laser treatment

 Topical medications are the mainstay of treatment for rosacea.
 The workhouse medicine for some time has been metronidazole cream/lotion/gel.
-Although this medicine does work well, it fails in adequately controlling redness for some patients.
+Although this medicine does work well, it fails in adequately controlling skin redness for some patients.
 Enter Mirvaso and Rhofade.
 These are two of the newest players and specifically target blood vessels.
-They are vasoconstrictors, meaning they reduce the red by constricting the tiny blood vessels on the skin of the face.
+They are vasoconstrictors, meaning they reduce facial redness by constricting the tiny blood vessels on the skin of the face.
 For the pimple-like spots of rosacea we also have an additional older topical known as Finacea.
 Soolantra is another topical which entered the market recently to treat this type of rosacea—known as papulopustular rosacea.